 - Select the right toolkit.
 And your company intranet is a great place to start.

 - Develop clear guidelines on when and how to use the tools and your expectations around team correspondence.

 - Prioritize team communication by giving staff the time and space to communicate.

 - Check in with the team regularly and be open to feedback.

 - Take early action on any problems and issues.

 - Make time for team bonding.

-Get in touch with the expert team at MyHub to explore how an intranet can enhance your team communication.
-Packed with valuable tools that make communication easy, our simple-to-learn and launch intranet could be just what you need.
+Get in touch with the expert team at MyHub to explore how an intranet can enhance your team comms.
+Packed with valuable tools that simplify communication, our easy-to-learn and launch intranet could be just what you need.
 Sign up for a free demo or 14-day trial today.